nobbyfix/AzurLane-AssetDownloader/README.md

 - `downlader`: Downloading assets from the game server
 - `extractor`: Extract PNGs from the assets

-These can be executed using `py[thon3] -m <filename>`.
+These can be executed using `py -m <scriptname>` on Windows or `python3 -m <scriptname>` on Linux/macOS (will be shortened to `py[thon3]` going forward, use the appropriate version for your system).
 Detailed usage will be explained in the following sections.

 ### 1. Import files from xapk/apk/obb
 While this is *not necessary*, this step is **recommended** if you want all game assets available and not spam the game update server with errors of missing files on the first download.